KieranWebDev/PlanetFactSite/README.md

 - I hosted the images using Cloudinary, which again has an easy enough to follow UI.

-- Before building the back end, I used Miragejs to replicate a server enabling for more efficient frontend development and iteration
+- Before building the back end, I used Miragejs to replicate a server, enabling for more efficient frontend development and iteration

 - Although beyond the scope of my original intentions, I decided to experiment with adding animations.
 After experimenting with using plain CSS for animations I opted for the Framer Motion library.
 The docs are fairly easy to navigate and I was able to implement this without many roadblocks as my animations are pretty simple.
-Simple Transitions on hover and click effects are still handled with plain CSS
+Simple transitions on hover and click effects are still handled with plain CSS

 - I also added a particle effect background using particlesjs.
 This was more difficult as I found the docs fairly confusing.
-I consulted with my new best friend frenemy ChatGPT and was able to breakdown and debug my code successfully.
+I consulted with my new best frenemy ChatGPT and was able to break down and debug my code successfully.

 - After completing the first iteration of my project, I wanted to refine the code and make it as DRY as possible.
 I used ChatGPT as a tool for this.
 Although some may view it as a controversial tool, I felt I learned a lot through this process.
 I fed it each component in turn and asked for a code review and acted upon the solutions that were useful; asking for further clarification in the process and thus learning more.
 Through its suggestions, I split some of the components down into smaller more efficient and reusable components.
 Additionally, I organized my environment variables and Superbase configurations into dedicated folders, such as "Config" and "Services.”